mainuliitkgp/Diabetic-Retinopathy/README.md

 classifierGUI.m --> GUI for training and testing the neural network for DR gradation

-NOTE: The folder .../for_redistribution contains the installer for the standalone version of this GUI application.
-Follow the link to get the installer: https://drive.google.com/open?id=1Fl-nm_pCb_t4gyzco-IfSd5ktkc74Q2X
+NOTE: Follow the link to get the installer for the standalone version of this GUI application: https://drive.google.com/open?id=1Fl-nm_pCb_t4gyzco-IfSd5ktkc74Q2X

 Run installer to install R2017a run-time environment.
 If unable to